Participatory culture: History

-Participatory culture has been around longer than the Internet.
-The emergence of the Amateur Press Association in the middle of the 19th century is an example of historical participatory culture; at that time, young people were hand typing and printing their own publications.
-These publications were mailed throughout a network of people and resemble what are now called social networks.
-The evolution from zines, radio shows, group projects, and gossip to blogs, podcasts, wikis, and social networks has impacted society greatly.
-With web services such as eBay, Blogger, Wikipedia, Photobucket, Facebook, and YouTube, it is no wonder that culture has become more participatory.
-The implications of the gradual shift from production to produsage are profound and will affect the very core of culture, economy, society, and democracy.
+Participatory culture predates the Internet.
+The emergence of the Amateur Press Association in the middle of the 19th century is an example of historical participatory culture; at that time, young people were typing and printing their own publications by hand.
+These publications were mailed throughout a network of people and resemble modern social networks.
+The displacement of old media such as zines, radio shows, group projects, and gossip by new media such as blogs, podcasts, wikis, and social networks has greatly impacted society.
+The implications of the gradual shift from production to produsage are profound and will affect the core of culture, economy, society, and democracy.